 Skip to content

-The program uses music and multimedia workshops, concerts and cooking with senior community women to get the message across to the children.
+The program uses music and multimedia workshops, concerts and cooking classes with senior community women to get the message across to the children.

 Abstract adapted from The Jimmy Little Foundation